-In a world where sex and love have been glued together, many live an entire life without knowing or experiencing true love.
+In a world where sex and love have been glued together, many live their entire lives without knowing or experiencing true love.

-In this article, let me travel to one of the most intriguing corners of Ayurvedic psychology, to tease out how true love may be obscured and made less accessible in our culture of dare I say, loveless sex – and how we can get back on track to a life of the greatest joy and fulfillment of all.
+In this article, I’ll travel to one of the most intriguing corners of Ayurvedic psychology to tease out how true love may be obscured and made less accessible in our culture of, dare I say, loveless sex.

-Very often, relationships are consummated with sex, but with a strange reluctance to say the words, “I Love You.”
-With a little luck, the passion, trust, and thus the relationship will grow into something called love, and the couple will live happily ever after.
+Very often, relationships are consummated with sex, but without a lot of time to develop into love.
+Or even when there is love, there can be a strange reluctance to say the words, “I Love You.”
+With a little luck, sexual passion grows into something called love, and the couple lives happily ever after.

 The Ayurvedic Energies of Love and Sex